 This is probably the most important sections as it contains information on what YOU can do to improve your scars.

 The MOST important aspect for improving scars is avoiding UV exposure to your incisions for 1 year after your procedure.
 As the sun contacts your healing skin, the body does not know that the pigment produced is supposed to be there temporarily.
-What happens is the body builds the pigment procedure within the skin into you scar, leaving you with a dark pigmented scar.
+What happens is the body builds the pigment procedure within the skin into your scar, leaving you with a dark pigmented scar.
 That is why it’s extremely important for you to either use a sunscreen with an SPF of at least 30 or keep your incisions covered for the first year.
 If you’re going to be outside, sunscreen should be reapplied every 2 hours.

 All of my patients are placed on a scar therapy program after surgery.
 This is a must!
 The main component of this program is silicone.
 Silicone gel and silicone sheeting has been clinically proven to reduce the amount of scarring resulting from incisions.
-The most basic scar therapy should include at least 3 months of a silicone based gel which you will apply to your incisions twice daily.
+The most basic scar therapy should include at least 3 months of a silicone-based gel which you will apply to your incisions twice daily.
 I recommend that patients continue using the gel for one year after surgery for the best possible results.
 A more advanced scar therapy program utilizes silicone sheets which are first applied two weeks after surgery and left in place for a 12-day cycle.
 A total of 5 cycles is needed to complete the entire process.
-Once the silicone sheets are no longer needed I transition patients onto the silicone gel for a total of a 1 year treatment.
+Once the silicone sheets are no longer needed I transition patients onto the silicone gel for a total of a 1-year treatment.

 Many patients ask about products like Mederma, Vitamin E, and other creams and lotions.
-None of these have been scientifically proven to help with minimizing scarring like silicone based products have, so don’t waste your money!
+None of these have been scientifically proven to help with minimizing scarring like silicone-based products have so don’t waste your money!

 If you’ve already had surgery and don’t like the appearance of your scars there are still many options to improve the appearance.
 I utilize intense pulsed light (IPL) treatments to remove pigment and redness from the scars.
 Lasers, like Halo or Profractional, may also be used to improve scar texture and color.
-As a last resort, larger scars can be excised and reclosed, and using the methods above, you should be left with a finer more inconspicuous scar.
+As a last resort, larger scars can be excised and reclosed and using the methods above, you should be left with a finer more inconspicuous scar.